lazoriks/Portfolio/README.md

 ### Bugs

-Bugs Fixed
+#### Bugs Fixed

-Addressed issues related to responsiveness and layout.
+- Addressed issues related to responsiveness and layout.
+Solution: fix cases according to standards
-Background images return a 404.
+- Background images return a 404.
+Solution: fix cases according to standards
-Commented out code present in index.html.
+- Commented out code present in index.html.
+Solution: fix cases according to standards
-Screenshots not broken in README.
+- Screenshots not broken in README.
+Solution: fix cases according to standards
-Uppercase used on directories
+- Uppercase used on directories.
+Solution: fix cases according to standards

-Known Bugs
+#### Known Bugs

 No known bugs at the moment.